Exchange of withdrawn banknotes and coins

 - Norges Bank reserves the right to request further information under the Money Laundering Act and other relevant legislation.

-- Funds in the amount to be paid for the exchange (minus the processing fee) will be transferred to the account indicated on the form, normally within two weeks.
+- Funds in the amount to be paid for the exchange (minus the processing fee – if applicable) will be transferred to the account indicated on the form, normally within two weeks.
+Amounts exceeding 10.000 kroner may take longer time.

 For further information, please contact Norges Bank, Cashier's Department, on +47 901 48 659 (open on weekdays between 9 am and 3 pm) or +47 22 31 60 00.